-The tiare or tiare flower comes from a small tropical shrub that grows in the islands of the insular Pacific.
-The shrub can reach up to 4 meters in height and produces magnificent white flowers with an absolutely divine scent, reminiscent of jasmine.
-The tiare flower has been cultivated for centuries for its softening and nourishing properties for both skin and hair.
+The tiare flower, originating from a small tropical shrub found in the islands of the insular Pacific, can reach up to 4 meters in height and produces enchanting white flowers with a divine scent reminiscent of jasmine.
+Cultivated for centuries, the tiare flower is cherished for its softening and nourishing properties for both skin and hair.

-Anyway, the tiare flower or the monoi are products used of course in cosmetics but also for several decades in perfumery.
-They are at the origin of exotic and captivating perfumes used to create the famous solar note.
+Beyond cosmetics, the tiare flower and monoi have been used for decades in perfumery, giving rise to exotic and captivating perfumes that create the famous solar note.

-The warm and amber facet that was the signature of L'Oréal's famous Ambre Solaire, created in its wake a family of fragrances that used the solar note to perfume floral notes with exoticism.
+Inspired by the warm and amber facet of L'Oréal's renowned Ambre Solaire, a family of fragrances using the solar note to perfume floral notes with exoticism has emerged.

-Monoi, a product made from the tiare flower, is used in summer cosmetics of course, but also by certain perfumers looking for the good smell of tanned and amber skin.
-Thus Huile Prodigieuse by Nuxe, released in 1992, like its associated fragrance Prodigieux, uses the exotic charms of monoi to ride the immense wave of indisputable success.
+Monoi, a product derived from the tiare flower, is not only used in summer cosmetics but also by perfumers seeking the alluring scent of sun-kissed and amber skin.
+Nuxe's Huile Prodigieuse, released in 1992, along with its associated fragrance Prodigieux, harnesses the exotic allure of monoi to achieve immense success.

 The legendary tiare flower and its monoi continue to captivate our senses, transporting us to a sun-soaked paradise with its exotic touch.
 Thanks to improved quality control, Polynesia's tiare flower has made a graceful return to the spotlight, enhancing our most exquisite summer fragrances with its natural elegance.

 Embodying the Essence of Tiare Flower in Perfumery

 When it comes to capturing the essence of the tiare flower in perfumery, master perfumers artfully blend its intoxicating scent with other complementary notes, resulting in fragrances that evoke the warmth and beauty of a tropical paradise.